 - Start slowly, with tiny amounts, one new food at a time.
 Vary the flavours and textures.
 As soon as your baby is ready simply mash up some of last night’s dinner, with a little broth (including the jelly that appears in the container from cold meat) from meat and vegetables and some fruit.
 Add a ¼ tsp of butter or coconut oil for extra fat and calories.

-- Finely grate, mash, or liquidise, any natural food until old enough to pick up foods.
-Suck on fingers so that they can enjoy the taste and play with food is playful and becomes a learning experience.
+- Finely grate, mash, or liquidise, any natural food until baby is old enough to pick up foods.
+Babies love to suck on their fingers so that they can enjoy the taste and play with food which becomes a learning experience.

 - For older babies, some prefer food separated neatly on the plate, it’s a personality type.
 Being creative with the layout and making it fun and colourful only takes a minute.